-The reports and bibliographic information in this compilation were submitted by principal investigators for the year ending August 31, 2014.
-Reports and bibliographic entries not received in time for inclusion in this volume will appear in the 60th ACS PRF Annual Report on Research.
+The reports and bibliographic information in this compilation were submitted by principal investigators for the year ending August 31, 2017.
 No reports were requested for research grants which had not been in effect for a full year.
-Financial information presented is for the fiscal year ending December 31, 2014.
+Financial information presented is for the fiscal year ending December 31, 2017.

-Copyright © 2015 by the American Chemical Society
+Copyright © 2017 by the American Chemical Society